secure-rm/core/README.md

 > :warning: **WARNING** :warning: THIS TOOL IS STILL IN DEVELOPEMENT, USE IT AT YOUR OWN RISKS!
 > But it will be ready soon...

+Choose one of the multiple methods provided (8 to date), it's up to you!

 ## Install

 You can use this package in two different ways, the _npm module version_: